At a glance

 - Wipe down tripod legs and footwear before loading.

-- Do not seal wet salty items overnight without drying.
+- Do not seal wet salty items overnight without drying them.

 - Keep chargers and connectors away from damp cloths and salt spray.

-Cleaning aggressively.
-Gentle, frequent cleaning with the right tools beats one heavy cleaning session that scratches or pushes grit into seals.
+Cleaning too aggressively.
+Gentle, frequent cleaning beats one heavy session that pushes grit deeper into the system.

 People, scale, and perspective

 The salt flat is a scale environment.
-People help.
-But the image works only if the setup is calm and the distance is controlled.
+People help, but only when the placement is controlled and the scene stays clean.

 Scale discipline

-- Use radio/voice coordination to place subjects precisely.
+- Use clear voice or radio coordination to place subjects precisely.

 - Keep walking paths clean.
-Footprints become part of the frame.
+Footprints become part of the frame immediately.

-- Bring one simple prop if needed (hat, jacket, tripod).
+- One simple prop is enough if needed.
 Avoid clutter.

 Safety and comfort